ChemicalGhost/MultiButton-Ranged-Color-Slider/src/lib/Readme.md

+Color Slider Component Manual<br/>
+Last Manual Update: 5th January,2024

 # Installation

 1. Copy the following files to your prefered directory/folder:

-   - slider.js
+   - slider.js (That's all you really need)

-   - slider.module.css

-   - sliderStore.js

    - ReadMe(Installation and Use).txt (just in case you forget or get lost) or you could just copy the whole folder for convenience sake.(Your call)